These are questions that I get asked so often, I’ve decided to write a dedicated page for them.

 Question: So it’s all about money?

 The answer is oh hell yes.
-This writing thing isn’t a hobby, and I’m not independently wealthy–I have to pay a mortgage, me and my family have grown accustomed to eating regularly, and I’d like the bank to not take my car back.
+Well, okay, not all about money.
+I do enjoy writing.
+The two motivations aren’t mutually exclusive.
+But this writing thing isn’t a hobby, and I’m not independently wealthy–I have to pay a mortgage, me and my family have grown accustomed to eating regularly, and I’d like the bank to not take my car back.
 I literally quit my day job so I could write full-time, which means I can produce books a lot more quickly, but also means I have to be concerned about the financial aspects of my ‘job’.
 So when they wave a wad of bills under my nose, I pay attention.
 Sorry, that’s just the way it is.

 Are you a Christian and a fundamentalist?